 – You could also consider just using Bunny.net on its own if you’re on a tight budget & don’t care about extra Presto features.

 - Cloudflare Stream isn’t quite as flexible, but is also very affordable, reliable, and great for global audiences.
 Definitely worth consideration.

 - Spotlightr is another solid option with reasonable pricing, good security, and an easy-to-use interface.
 If using video progression, this is one to consider.

 - Vimeo works well but gets very expensive in a hurry.
 Users have reported they are aggressive in making you upgrade your plan.
 Many still use it successfully, but probably not best for large sites w/ lots of video.

 - Wistia is a great platform with lots of unique features, but even their starter plans are a bit expensive.
 Great for marketing, A/B testing, and editing videos without extra tools.
 Worth looking into for marketers.

 - YouTube is free but we don’t recommend it for premium course content.
 However, it can be a good way to post free sample lessons as a marketing tactic.

 - Amazon S3 + CloudFront is more technical to set up, but incredibly cost effective for large storage & bandwidth.

-Bunny.net is by far the most popular LearnDash video host used in the past 2 years or so.
+Bunny.net is by far the most popular LearnDash video host used in the past 3 years or so (from 2021 on).
 It’s incredibly inexpensive, has great video security, and server locations all over the world.

 Many like to combine it with Presto Player for the ultimate viewing experience, but Bunny.net has been improving their video player lately, so you might not even need Presto Player.